Great to see you in class!

 There is a process for all of this:

 This is all about the way in which you generate new leads for your business.
-We will cover various methods over the next lessons.
+We will cover various methods to do this over the next lessons.

 1) A free consultation